inferly/inferlylens/docs/index.rst

 Inferlylens is library that wraps GPflow models to make them easier to manipulate and plot.

-Install with poetry
+Install with uv
 ###################

-To install the library and all its dependencies in a virtual environment, you can run
+To install the library and all its dependencies in a virtual environment, you simply need to run

-   poetry install
+   uv sync

 in a terminal at the root of the repository.